automerge/automerge-swift/README.md

-# Automerge-swifter
+# Automerge-swift

 An Automerge implementation for swift.

 This is a low-level library with few concessions to ergonomics, meant to interact directly with the low-level Automerge API.
 Additional API that is more ergonomic is being added into the repository as this project evolves.

-[Automerge-Swifter API Documentation](https://automerge.org/automerge-swifter/documentation/automerge/) is available on the [Automerge site](https://automerge.org/).
+[Automerge-Swifter API Documentation](https://automerge.org/automerge-swift/documentation/automerge/) is available on the [Automerge site](https://automerge.org/).
 A command-line demonstration application ([contaaacts](https://github.com/automerge/contaaacts)) is available that shows using the lower level API.

 ## Quickstart